Victorian Railways flat wagons: SLX

 As a stop-gap measure until proper vehicles could be organised, the traffic was handled with ten ELX wagons modified to handle the coils.
-ELX wagons 43, 2, 46, 9, 44, 40, 31, 3 and 45 were renumbered SLX 1–10 between late 1965 and early 1966.
 The wagons returned to their original ELX configuration and numbers about a year later, after a full train of CSX wagons had entered service.

 CSX, VFSX, VCSX, RCSF

 A batch of thirty CSX wagons 1 to 30 was constructed between 1966 and 1969 at Newport Workshops, using recycled tender frames from scrapped R Class steam locomotives and featuring ratchet handbrakes.
-CSX1 was designed with five cradles along the underframe, each capable of taking a steel coil between 2'6" and 4'6" diameter, and with equal-length platforms on either end of the cradles, for a total length over pulling lines of 35'8.75".
-The following nine wagons were built at four inches shorter, with a reduced platform depth at the non-handbrake end.
-Wagons 11 through 30 were all constructed with a 4'11" splice added between the bogies, and the first ten had this length added around the same time.
-With the exception of the classleader, which remained 4 inches longer, the fleet was then uniform at 40'3.75" over pulling lines.
-The extended underframe allowed the middle three cradles to take steel coils of up to 6'0" diameter.

 A further sixty wagons CSX 31 to 90 were built at Ballarat North Workshops between 1972 and 1973, using wheel-type handbrakes.
 The new wagons were built with even shorter crew platforms at both ends, giving a design over pulling lines of 39'6.75", nine inches shorter than the extended CSX2–30 type.
 They entered service with tarpaulin hoops and end-bulkheads in place in order to shelter the steel from weather effects during transit and cut down on rust; these were later retrofitted to the first thirty vehicles.